saiteja7/freshers-java-assignment-2017/README.md

 - Bus boy cleans up table

 # Thinking beyond
 You have full freedom to think beyond the basic outline above.
 For example, we never talked about food takeways, valet parking, etc. but nothing stops you from designing these too.
+Let your imagination and creativity run loose here.

 # Technical requirements
-- Java as the programming language to develop the solution
+- Java is the programming language to be used to develop the solution
 - Maven should be used as the build system for compiling and producing the final binary
-- The solution should produce a Jar file which we can run from the command line by passing necessary arguments
+- The solution should produce a JAR file which we can run from the command line by passing necessary arguments
 - Classpath dependencies that we would need to meet in order to be able to run the solution
 - Wherever possible, decouple data from the system. e.g. the menu items could be read from a file rather than hard coding within the solution